 How is mined cryptocurrency taxed?

 Mined assets are treated as income.
-Miners must report income from every coin they receive in a given tax year at the market value of the coin at the time it is received.
+Miners must report income from every coin they receive in a given tax year.
+The transactions need to be reported at the market value of the coin at the time it was received.

 Additionally, when you trade or sell mined crypto, you realize a capital gain or loss that needs to be reported on IRS Form 8949.